 One of the most important things to remember is that moving prices aren’t constant.
 They change with the season, the day, and even the month that you choose to move.
 This is because there are days that people are more likely to schedule to move.
 Consequently, the demand for their services increases alongside their prices.

 Hence, avoid scheduling during on-season (which usually falls between spring and fall) and at the end of each month.
 Moreover, you are far more likely to get a better deal to schedule during a weekday, particularly Monday to Wednesday.

 You may not realize it, but the costs of packing materials add up.
 Purchasing rolls of tape, boxes, markers, labels, and bubble wrap can cost you hundreds of dollars if you’re not careful.

 To avoid overspending, try to resource your materials at affordable shops, like the dollar store.
 You can also use containers inside your own home, such as baskets, coolers, hampers, and shoeboxes, among others.
 Items such as towels and rags are great alternatives to bubble wrap as well.

 Another way to go about your packing materials is to use recyclable alternatives.
+You can also consider hiring movers with packing services.
 Go to your local businesses and ask if they have old boxes that they don’t mind giving away, like wine boxes (for mugs and glasses) or heavy-duty boxes (to store books and other heavy items).
 Most business owners don’t mind giving these old boxes away for free, so they are definitely worth considering.

 Ship Your Books Separately